Common Idioms That Candidates May Come Across In The GMAT

 - Avoid highly colloquial idioms with difficult vocabulary.

-Comprehensive lists of popular GMAT idioms are available at the following sites:
+Comprehensive lists of popular idioms used in the test are available at the following sites:

 - - http://gmat-grammar.blogspot.com/search/label/GMAT%20idioms%20and%20idiomatic%20usages